English

 Project Content

-Within this project experience should be gained with some quantum-computer algorithm, especially its performance on a faulty quantum-computer hardware, a so-called noisy intermediate-scale quantum device.
+Within this project, experience should be gained with some quantum-computer algorithm, especially its performance on early fault-tolerant quantum-computer hardware.

 Tasks for Interns